NadavOsh/led-chaser-hardware-design/README.md

 ## Overview
 This project is a discrete hardware implementation of a 10-LED chaser using a timer-based clock and a decade counter.

-An astable oscillator built with the NE555 generates a continuous clock signal, which drives a CD4017 decade counter to sequentially light LEDs in a chasing pattern.
+An astable oscillator built with the NE555 generates a tunable clock signal, which drives a CD4017 decade counter to sequentially light LEDs in a chasing pattern.

-The design demonstrates fundamental concepts in analog timing circuits and digital sequencing.
+The design demonstrates fundamental concepts in analog timing circuits, digital sequencing, and signal conditioning.

 ---